-Appraisers work on a confidential basis with their clients (known as client-appraiser relationship), in the same fashion as other professionals such as lawyers and accountants.
+Appraisers work on a confidential basis with their clients (known as client-appraiser relationship) and have a fiduciary duty to their client similar to that of other professionals such as lawyers and accountants.
 When a property owner, lawyer, government body, lending institution, mortgage broker or any other entity requests an appraisal, they are the appraiser's client, regardless of who pays the appraisal fee.
-Under the AIC's Standards of Professional Appraisal Practice, any discussions on or disclosure of information contained in an appraisal report must be done with the written consent of the appraiser's client.
+Under the AIC's CUSPAP, any discussions on or disclosure of information contained in an appraisal report must be done with the written consent of the appraiser's client.